40ID Urban Warfare

 Orders:

 Student orders are the responsibility of your respective unit.
 Your parent unit is responsible for processing your pay and allowances as well as coordinating all your travel arrangements.
-Approved students may use line of accounting (LOA) for all CA ARNG Enlisted and Officers is 24 URBAN OFF/ENL.
-Please reach out to course cadre if you are unsure if you are approve to use LOA listed.
 Students must have finances in order prior to arrival.
 It is highly recommended students and instructors possess an active government travel card or equivalent travel credit card from your organization for TDY expenses.

 Uniform: